junder-git/aoe2_setup_guide_backup/README.md

 True market value is refelcted as +/-5 for Saracens and +/-30 on any other civ -> Food sold by pole player exists to drop food cost on the open market, effectively meaning tribute cost of food is now only a 5% loss not 30% after the huge intial market investment made by pole goes through (1400 food)... note this food can easily be bought by others now.

 For (Saracens) Battle Elephant: 120 Food, 70 Gold
-So, this unit needs market fair price ratio of food:gold to be 100:58 or lower, if saracen can focus on only gold production, then half of it or less is now going to be able to buy food for elephants.
-To get to this stage any 100 batch of food buy/sell made changes market fair price by fixed amount of +/-3, (100-58)/3 = 1400 food to get ideal market true value for an elephant.
+This unit needs market fair price ratio of food:gold to be 100:58 or lower.
+Any 100 batch of food bought or sold makes changes to market fair price by fixed amount of +/-3, so (100-58)/3 = 1400 food to get this ideal true value price ratio set for a saracen elephant all in gold from the open market.

--> For now castle age 800 food cost can also come from any going rate < 100:58 in the open market.
+-> For now castle age 800 food cost can also come from any going rate < 100:58 in the open market too just cus...

 Note gold tiles are scarce and can run out for saracen in castle age pretty rapid.

-Poles dark age: build order total:(2 houses 2 folwark 1 lumbercamp x farms) 7/25 on wood 18/25 farms after hunt+sheep gathered => loom + click up
+Poles dark age: build order, total::(2 houses 2 folwark 1 lumbercamp x farms) 7/25 on wood 18/25 farms after hunt+sheep   gathered => loom + click up
-Poles feudal age: build order total:(200-cost stone walls 5 houses 3 folwork 2 lumbercamp 18+x farms)
+Poles feudal age: build order, total::(200-cost stone walls 5 houses 3 folwork 2 lumbercamp 18+x farms)

-Saracen dark age: build order (3 houses 1 lumbercamp 1 minecamp on gold 1 barracks) x/25 on wood x/25 on gold after hunt+sheep gathered => click up
+Saracen dark age: build order, total::(3 houses 1 lumbercamp 1 minecamp on gold 1 barracks) x/25 on wood x/25 on gold after hunt+sheep gathered => click up
-Saracen feudal age: build order (5 houses market blacksmith 2 stables 2 minecamp on gold) if food < 100:58 buy => click up
+Saracen feudal age: build order, total::(5 houses market blacksmith 2 stables 2 minecamp on gold) if food < 100:58 buy => click up
 Saracen castle age: spam elephants